adobe/spectrum-web-components/packages/coachmark/README.md

 ```

-When looking to leverage the `Coachmark` base class as a type and/or for extension purposes, do so via:
+When looking to leverage the `Coachmark` or `CoachmarkPopover` base classes as a type and/or for extension purposes, do so via:

 ```
 import { CoachmarkPopover, Coachmark } from '@spectrum-web-components/coachmark';